vladimirbrasil/time-glimpse/README.md

 # \<time-glimpse\>

-A glimpse into your time data.
+A glimpse of your time data.

 **Description**

-`<time-glimpse>` builds glimpses into your time data.
+`<time-glimpse>` builds glimpses of your time data.

 <!---
 ```